Fondo de planta borrosa de tratamiento de cáncer de mecc

 Having breast tissue that is dense on a mammogram is a factor in breast cancer risk.
 The level of risk depends on how dense the breast tissue is.
 Women with very dense breasts have a higher risk of breast cancer than women with low breast density.

 Increased breast density is often an inherited trait, but it may also occur in women who have not had children, have a first pregnancy late in life, take postmenopausal hormones, or drink alcohol.
-For more information, see Dense Breasts: Answers to Commonly Asked Questions.
+To learn more, visit Dense Breasts: Answers to Commonly Asked Questions.

 Reproductive history resulting in greater exposure to estrogen